sklinder/microDCGAN/README.md

 #### Paper
 More information on theory, methods and results can be found in the accompanying paper by Blarr et al. (Nature Scientific Reports 2024):
-- [Deep convolutional generative adversarial network for generation of computed tomography images of heterogeneous low-contrast microstructures](doi.org/XX.XXXXX/XXXX) (DOI: XX.XXXXX/XXXX)
+- [Deep convolutional generative adversarial network for generation of computed tomography images of discontinuously carbon fiber reinforced polymer microstructures](doi.org/XX.XXXXX/XXXX) (DOI: XX.XXXXX/XXXX)

 #### Data set
 The data set used for this work was published separately: